Azure/kubernetes-hackfest/labs/networking/network-policy/README.md

     exit
     ```

 5. As we can see from above all ingress and egress traffic from Pods has been blocked.
-Let's enable traffic between Pods in the **dev** Namespace.
-First, take a look at the [allow dev namespaces file](allow-dev-namespaces.yaml) and notice the Ingress (from: synatx) and Egress (to: syntax) are allowed in the **dev** namespace.
+Let's enable traffic between Pods in the **default** Namespace.
+First, take a look at the [allow default namespace file](allow-default-namespace.yaml) and notice the Ingress (from: synatx) and Egress (to: syntax) are allowed in the **default** namespace.

     ```bash
     # Apply the Allow Network Policy
-    kubectl apply -f ./labs/networking/network-policy/allow-dev-namespace.yaml
+    kubectl apply -f ./labs/networking/network-policy/allow-default-namespace.yaml
-    kubectl get networkpolicy -n dev
+    kubectl get networkpolicy
     # Let's Test the nslookup again
-    kubectl exec -it $(kubectl get pod -n dev -l "app=quakes-api" -o jsonpath='{.items[0].metadata.name}') -- /bin/sh
+    kubectl exec -it $(kubectl get pod -l "app=quakes-api" -o jsonpath='{.items[0].metadata.name}') -- /bin/sh
     # Once inside the Pod try to do a nslookup on the flights API
     nslookup flights-api
     ```